lovecenti/lovecenti/README.md

 Created OS overlays (similar to Octoroit, created in VB).

 - 👨‍💻 What languages I specify in:
 Visual Basic Winforms: Learned this language as my first coding language in 2016.
-Have made hundreds of VB projects Visual C# Winforms: I learned this language after I learned VB sufficiently.
+Have made hundreds of VB projects.
+Visual C# Winforms: I learned this language after I learned VB sufficiently.
 C# was the second language that I learned.
 PHP: Learning PHP since mid-2019, one of the languages I'm most experienced with.
 HTML: Known intermedite HTML since early 2017, when I created personal websites.